nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     8. Other incorrect add commands to try: `add`, `add n/Bob hp/`, `add n/` (not all fields, except tags and risk, are filled)<br>
        Expected: No Patient is added.
 Error message is shown in the response box: "Invalid command format!..."

+### Finding a patient <a name="find-patient-manual-testing"/>

+Prerequisites: The tests for finding patients uses the sample data from `SampleDataUtil#getSamplePatients`.
+This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.

+1. Finding patients while all patients are being shown

+    1. Prerequisites:
+        1. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
+        1. List all patients using the `list` command.
+Multiple patients in the list.

+    1. Test case: `find Aaron`<br>
+       Expected: Patient list shows only one patient "Aaron Yeoh".
+Status message shown says "1 patients listed!".

+    1. Test case: `find aaron`<br>
+       Expected: `find` command is case-insensitive.
+Patient list shows only one patient "Aaron Yeoh".
+Status message shown says "1 patients listed!".

+    1. Test case: `find aaron Bobby`<br>
+       Expected: `find` command is able to search multiple patients using multiple keywords.
+Patient list shows two patients "Aaron Yeoh" and "Bobby Yu".
+Status message shown says "2 patients listed!".

+    1. Test case: `find aar`<br>
+       Expected: Patient list shows "No patients found".
+Status message shown says "0 patients listed!".

+    1. Test case: `find Alex`<br>
+       Expected: Patient list shows "No patients found".
+Status message shown says "0 patients listed!".

+2. Finding patients while some patients are being shown

+    2. Prerequisites:
+        2. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
+        2. List all patients using the `list` command.
+Multiple patients in the list.
+        2. List some patients using `find xyz` (xyz is the name of an existing patient).

+    2. Test cases are similar to those above.

+### Listing all patients <a name="list-patients-manual-testing"/>

+1. List all patients while none/some patients are being shown

+    1. Prerequisites: `toggle` to the `Patients` tab.
+Ensure that there are existing patients.
+If there is none, use the [add](#add-patient-manual-testing) command to add some patients.
+List some patients using `find XYZ` (XYZ is the name of an existing/non-existent patient).

+    2. Test case: `list`<br>
+       Expected: All existing patients are listed.

+    3. Test case: `list extra-parameters`<br>
+       Expected: All existing patients are listed.

 ### Deleting a patient  <a name="delete-patient-manual-testing"/>
 1. Deleting a patient while all doctors are being shown
     1. Prerequisites: `toggle` to the `Patients` tab.
 List all patients using the `list` command.
 There must be multiple patients.